 Memorable Montreal Jazz Highlights

-The Montreal Jazz Festival features an almost countless roster of best-of moments and memories.
-An eclectic bunch of A-listers, up-and-comers, and jazz icons have passed through Montreal.
-Miles Davis, Ella Fitzgerald, Oscar Peterson, Charlie Haden, Ray Charles, B.B King, Oliver Jones, Aretha Franklin, and Pat Metheny are among the fest's most lauded performers.
+The Montreal Jazz Festival has been the site of an almost endless roster of best-of moments and memories, forged by an eclectic bunch of A-listers, up-and-comers, and jazz icons.
+Among the fest's most lauded performers: Miles Davis, Ella Fitzgerald, Oscar Peterson, Charlie Haden, Ray Charles, B.B King, Oliver Jones, Aretha Franklin, and Pat Metheny.

 There were unforgettable Prince appearances, a free outdoor Stevie Wonder show, and Tony Bennett gracing audiences year after year.
-Then, there were the years that Diana Krall got discovered, iconic Allen Toussaint tickled the ivories, or Earth, Wind & Fire raked music over the coals even 40 years after their first hits were released.
+New Orleans piano icon Allen Toussaint was a regular at the fest, where Diana Krall was first discovered and Earth, Wind & Fire got crowds dancing 40 years after their first hits were released.

-If you want to mix jazz with a little bit of old-world charm, then you might want to go for more of a European-style experience at Old Montreal's top-rated hotels.
-It's a bit more of a walk to the festival, but you can easily call a cab or hop on the subway.
-Both means of transportation shouldn't take more than 10 to 15 minutes from the historic center.
+If you want to mix jazz with old-world charm, book a European-style experience at one of Old Montreal's top-rated hotels.
+Nestled in the heart of the old city, Auberge du Vieux-Port boasts sweeping views of the river and cobblestoned streets.
+It's a bit more of a walk to the festival, but you can easily call a cab or hop on the subway, both of which take you from Montreal's historic center to all the festival action in just 10 to 15 minutes.